AMEX Membership Rewards devaluation: What about pending welcome offers?

 There is also no change to the cost of other Membership Rewards options, including Pay with Points (and Pay with Points+), eVouchers, Amex Collectibles and Points for Fee.

 All transfers initiated by 11.59 p.m on 22 February 2026 will be processed at the current rates.
 That said, I wouldn’t leave it till the very last minute, since that runs the risk of a technical glitch ruining your plans.
-In hours after the devaluation was announced, there were reports that the Membership Rewards portal was on the fritz, no doubt because of a “run on the bank”.
+In the hours after the devaluation was announced, there were reports that the Membership Rewards portal was on the fritz, no doubt because of a “run on the bank”.

 What if you have a pending welcome offer?